 The Black-backed Butcherbird (Cracticus mentalis) replaces the Grey Butcherbird on the Cape York Peninsula and in southeastern New Guinea.
-Like the Gray, it lives in territorial pairs and hunts through the mid-strata of open eucalypt forest and woodland.
-Though diving onto terrestrial prey from vantage perches, it also spends much time poking into cracks and crannies along branches and among the shrubbery.
+Like the Gray, it lives in territorial pairs and hunts through the mid-strata of open eucalypt forests and woodland.
+Though it dives onto terrestrial prey from vantage perches, it also spends much time poking into cracks and crannies along branches and among the shrubbery.
+Black-backed Butcherbird’s diet is large insects, arboreal lizards, small birds, and nestlings are its main prey, but Acacia seeds are also picked up.
+To advertise territory, particularly during breeding, the partners sing antiphonally, each contributing part of the complete song in turn.

 Black-backed Butcherbird

-Read More – Pied Butcherbird (Cracticus nigrogularis)
+Read More: Pied Butcherbird (Cracticus nigrogularis)

 Black-backed Butcherbird

-Black-backed Butcherbird – The call of a Black-backed Butcherbird is cawing in alarm and aggression.
+The call of a Black-backed Butcherbird is cawing in alarm and aggression.

 LEAVE A REPLY